Constructing the virtual fundamental class of a Kuranishi atlas: The main arguments

-where the simplicial complex $\De_\Kk$ (with boundary identifications induced by the face inclusions $\io_{IJ}$) is the topological realization of the poset $\Ii_\Kk$.\footnote { The topological realization of a topological category has one $k$-simplex for each length-$k$ composable string of morphisms, with the \lq obvious' boundary identifications.
+where the simplicial complex $\De_\Kk$ (with boundary identifications induced by the face inclusions $\io_{IJ}$) is the topological realization of the poset $\Ii_\Kk$.\footnote { \, The topological realization of a topological category has one $k$-simplex for each length-$k$ composable string of morphisms, with the \lq obvious' boundary identifications.
+Thus $\De_\Kk$ has one $k$-simplex for each $I\in \Ii_\Kk$ with $|I|=k+1$.
 Observe that as the associated footprint covering $(F_I)_{i\in \Ii_\Kk}$ of the zero set $X$ is refined, the space $\De_\Kk$ gives better and better approximations to the topology of $X$: indeed the \c{C}ech cohomology of $\De_\Kk$ converges to that of $X$.} There is also a projection